ASSOCIATE TRANSPORTATION PLANNER

 - Time management skills to manage projects and meet varying deadlines.

-The current salary range (Pay Range 2EX) for City of Milwaukee residents is $51,358 - $63,426 annually, and the non-resident starting salary is $50,098 - $61,870.
-Appointment above the minimum is possible based upon level of experience and other qualifications and is subject to approval.
+The current salary range (Pay Range 2EX) is $52,385-$64,695 annually, and the current resident incentive salary range for City of Milwaukee residents is $53,957-$66,636.
+Appointment above the minimum is possible based upon qualifications and is subject to approval.

 The City of Milwaukee provides a comprehensive benefit program which includes: